How To Master Finger Rolling In Sweep Picking Arpeggios & Make It Easy To Sweep Pick Cleanly & Fast

 Periodically rotate which note you listen to.
 Rotate to another note when you have confirmed that the previous note you were focusing on is perfectly clean and articulate.
 Begin this exercise at 100% of your current top speed and work up to 125-150% of your top speed.
 This drill helps your ears and brain to keep up with your hands when you play guitar.

 Sloppy Sweep Picking Cause #4: Not Tracking Your Progress The Right Way

-Most guitarists only focus on the maximum speed of their playing.
+Most guitarists only focus on the maximum speed of their playing while developing their arpeggios.
 Few guitarists focus on other elements of technique, such as:

 Your guitar playing speed means little if your playing is sloppy.
 To master fretting hand rolling, find your top speed of sweep picking cleanly and get that speed near your maximum.

-This free sweep picking eGuide helps you implement the tips in this article and master sweep picking easily.
+This free sweep picking guitar technique eGuide helps you implement the tips in this article and master sweep picking easily.

-Learn how to master the guitar with the most proven online guitar teacher.
+Learn how to master guitar technique with the most proven online guitar teacher.